Jackie Gleason: Music

-Throughout the 1950s and 1960s, Gleason enjoyed a prominent secondary music career producing a series of best-selling "mood music" albums with jazz overtones for Capitol Records.
+Throughout the 1950s and 1960s, Gleason enjoyed a prominent secondary music career, producing a series of bestselling "mood music" albums with jazz overtones for Capitol Records.
 Gleason believed there was a ready market for romantic instrumentals.
 His goal was to make "musical wallpaper that should never be intrusive, but conducive".
 He recalled seeing Clark Gable play love scenes in movies; the romance was, in his words, "magnified a thousand percent" by background music.
-Gleason reasoned, "If Gable needs music, a guy in Brooklyn must be desperate!"
+Gleason reasoned, "If Gable needs strings, what about some poor schmuck from Brooklyn?"

-Gleason's first album, Music for Lovers Only, still holds the record for the longest stay on the Billboard Top Ten Charts (153 weeks), and his first 10 albums sold over a million copies each.
+Gleason's first album, Music for Lovers Only (Capitol, 1952), still holds the record for the longest stay on the Billboard Top Ten Charts (153 weeks), and his first ten albums sold over a million copies each.
 At one point, Gleason held the record for charting the most number-one albums on the Billboard 200 without charting any hits on the Top 40 of the Billboard Hot 100 singles chart.

 Gleason could not read or write music; he was said to have conceived melodies in his head and described them vocally to assistants who transcribed them into musical notes.
 These included the well-remembered themes of both The Jackie Gleason Show ("Melancholy Serenade") and The Honeymooners ("You're My Greatest Love").
 In spite of period accounts establishing his direct involvement in musical production, varying opinions have appeared over the years as to how much credit Gleason should have received for the finished products.
 Biographer William A. Henry wrote in his 1992 book, The Great One: The Life and Legend of Jackie Gleason, that beyond the possible conceptualizing of many of the song melodies, Gleason had no direct involvement (such as conducting) in making the recordings.
 Red Nichols, a jazz great who had fallen on hard times and led one of the group's recordings, was not paid as session-leader.
 Cornetist and trumpeter Bobby Hackett soloed on several of Gleason's albums and was leader for seven of them.
 Asked late in life by musician–journalist Harry Currie in Toronto what Gleason really did at the recording sessions, Hackett replied, "He brought the checks".